LGN520/farreach-public/benchmark.md

 ## 1.3 Code Compilation

-- Sync and compile (**TIME: around 3 hours**) RocksDB (ONLY need to perform once)
+- Sync and compile RocksDB (**TIME: around 3 hours**; ONLY need to perform once)
-	+ Under {main client}, run `bash scripts/sync_kvs.sh` to sync rocksdb-6.22.1/ to each server
+	+ Under {main client}, run `bash scripts/sync_kvs.sh` to sync rocksdb-6.22.1/ to {first server} and {second server}
 	+ Under {first server} and {second server}, compile RocksDB
 		+ Run `sudo apt-get install libgflags-dev libsnappy-dev zlib1g-dev libbz2-dev liblz4-dev libzstd-dev libjemalloc-dev libsnappy-dev` to install necessary dependencies for RocksDB
 		+ `cd rocksdb-6.22.1`
 		+ `PORTABLE=1 make static_lib`
-			* We already comment -Wstrict-prototype and -Werror in Makefile to fix compilation failures due to strict-alias warning
+			* We already comment -Wstrict-prototype and -Werror in RocksDB's Makefile to fix compilation errors due to strict-alias warning
 			* We use PORTABLE=1 to fix runtime error of illegal instruction when open()
 		+ For each method (farreach or nocache or netcache)
 			* Run `mkdir /tmp/{method}` to prepare the directory (e.g., /tmp/farreach) for database in advance